Why you should focus on improving your mass customization strategy

 Now that we have learned all the benefits of mass customization, let’s look at some successful product examples from leading companies:

-• The brand Kenzo is also another excellent example of collaborative customization that incorporates 3D technologies, allowing customers to personalize their high-end shoes to their liking, including color, size, style, and more.
+• The Dyades Paris brand, a high-end custom eyewear manufacturer, is another excellent example of collaborative customization that incorporates 3D visualization to allow customers to personalize their high-end eyewear to their liking, including color, size, style and engraving a personal message.

 • Another excellent example of collaborative customization is that the brand Courbet.
 Courbet uses 3D rendering to personalize and showcase its modern and creative jewelry line.